 Music is one of the main reasons why Arambol is such a special place.
-Arambol Musicians start flocking to town from all over the world in November and usually stays for the whole season, bringing a massive amount of energy and creativity.
+Arambol Musicians start flocking to town from all over the world in November and usually stay for the whole season, bringing a massive amount of energy and creativity.

-Arambol Musicians not only play their music: they start new projects, explore styles and original mixes between genres.
-They join the Arambol Open Mic to participate the vibe here.
+Arambol Musicians not only play their music: but they start new projects, and explore styles and original mixes between genres.
+They join the Arambol Open Mic to participate in the vibe here.
 In Arambol you can easily listen to Irish folk mixed to a gypsy melody, electronic looping with traditional Indian instruments, meditative mantras hip-hop.
 The sky is the limit.

-In Arambol streets, during high-seasons, there are more musicians than cows.
+In Arambol streets, during high seasons, there are more musicians than cows.
 And we are talking about India!

 Everybody is playing an instrument here.
 Some are doing covers, but many have their original music.

 You can meet Arambol musicians virtually anywhere here.
 Have a chai in Arcan bar on a sunny afternoon, and you will hear them jamming on a new song or rehearsing for the upcoming gig.
-You can listen to them at Arambol beach at sunset, playing alone in front of the Ocean or singing aside of the drum circle.
-You can visit Arambol Carnival in February and see them all, performing together in a blast of wild happiness and positive vibe.
+You can listen to them at Arambol beach at sunset, playing alone in front of the Ocean or singing aside from the drum circle.
+You can visit Arambol Carnival in February and see them all, performing together in a blast of wild happiness and a positive vibe.

 Arambol musicians: who are they?